|

 Nightingales are usually skulking among hedges and scrub, but if seen are remarkably disappointing as they are plain brown with paler underparts.
 Their song, however, is far from disappointing, in fact, it is outstanding.

 The Nightingale's plumage is plain brown with a reddish-brown rump and tail.
 The throat is whitish and the underparts are grey-brown.
 The large black eye is made more prominent by a pale eye-ring.
-The bill is dark brown and the legs flesh coloured.
+The bill is dark brown and the legs pale brown.

 They are larger than a Robin with which it can be confused: